Sir-Teo/NYU-CLL-Website/README.md

 # NYU-CLL-Website
-A website for NYU Child Language Lab
+A Website for NYU Child Language Lab